wburkle11/matplotlib/README.md

-# Matplot_Lib_Sample
+# Matplot Library Exercise

-An exercise utilizing Matplot library
+This is an exercise in utilizing matplot library from relevant coursework in Applied Machine Learning